Elijah Shaw

-In 2006 Shaw launched a program called the ISC Safety Net described on the company's website as is an “initiative designed to help victims of domestic violence by providing Pro Bono security services to victims and shelters”.
+In 2006 Shaw launched a program called the ISC Safety Net that is described on the company's website as is an “initiative designed to help victims of domestic violence by providing pro bono security services to victims and shelters”.
 The following year Shaw became a board member of the Women's Advocates domestic violence shelter.

+In 2018, Shaw and Dale L. June published the coauthored book An Introduction to Celebrity Protection and Touring; Shaw is also credited on June's Introduction to Executive Protection.